gzi17001/dyscord-lab.github.io/_pages/about.md

 practices, by creating open-access resources, and by contributing to educational efforts.

+At its core, our lab is built on a culture of respect and openness.
+We value each of member's contributions to the lab, whatever their role is in the lab.
+We appreciate the effort, time, and unique perspectives that each member brings.
+We actively strive to cultivate a culture of diversity, equity, and inclusion to make sure that everyone feels welcome in our scientific endeavors.
+We expect each person to act with personal, scientific, and academic integrity, and we expect each person to treat others with respect and dignity.

 We are located in the
 [University of Connecticut](https://uconn.edu/)’s
 [Department of Psychological Sciences](https://psych.uconn.edu/), specifically